Coprocessor: History

-To make the best use of mainframe computer processor time, input/output tasks were delegated to separate systems called Channel I/O. The mainframe would not require any I/O processing at all, instead would just set parameters for an input or output operation and then signal the channel processor to carry out the whole of the operation.
+To make the best use of mainframe computer processor time, input/output tasks were delegated to separate systems called Channel I/O. The mainframe would not require any I/O processing at all, instead, it would set parameters for an input or output operation and then signal the channel processor to carry out the whole of the operation.
 By dedicating relatively simple sub-processors to handle time-consuming I/O formatting and processing, overall system performance was improved.

 Coprocessors for floating-point arithmetic first appeared in desktop computers in the 1970s and became common throughout the 1980s and into the early 1990s.
 Early 8-bit and 16-bit processors used software to carry out floating-point arithmetic operations.
 Where a coprocessor was supported, floating-point calculations could be carried out many times faster.
 Math coprocessors were popular purchases for users of computer-aided design (CAD) software and scientific and engineering calculations.
 Some floating-point units, such as the AMD 9511, Intel 8231/8232 and Weitek FPUs were treated as peripheral devices, while others such as the Intel 8087, Motorola 68881 and National 32081 were more closely integrated with the CPU.

 Another form of coprocessor was a video display coprocessor, as used in the Atari 8-bit computers, TI-99/4A, and MSX home computers, which were called "Video Display Controllers".
 The Amiga custom chipset includes such a unit known as the Copper, as well as a blitter for accelerating bitmap manipulation in memory.

 As microprocessors developed, the cost of integrating the floating-point arithmetic functions into the processor declined.
 High processor speeds also made a closely integrated coprocessor difficult to implement.
 Separately packaged mathematics coprocessors are now uncommon in desktop computers.
 The demand for a dedicated graphics coprocessor has grown, however, particularly due to the increasing demand for realistic 3D graphics in computer games.